 Green Lasagna with Béchamel (no ricotta)

-A vibrant green lasagna that's perfect for warmer spring and summer weather!
+A vibrant green lasagna that's perfect for warmer spring and summer weather.
 It skips the ricotta and instead layers creamy béchamel, green basil-spinach sauce, savory sausage crumbles, sweet leeks, and torn fresh mozzarella.
-It’s cozy, flavorful, and perfect for make-ahead dinners or impressing guests.

 Prep: 30 minutes